New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Motorcycle Safety

-New York law requires that all riders on a motorcycle wear a helmet that has been approved by the Department of Transportation.
+New York law requires all motorcycle riders to wear a helmet approved by the Department of Transportation.
 This is because helmets have been proven to dramatically reduce the risk of death and serious head injury, though they cannot prevent 100 percent of head injuries.

-Many bikers complain that a helmet will reduce visibility or the ability to hear, but studies have not justified these complaints.
-Instead, the studies have found that motorcyclists can make up for any restriction on their vision by simply turning their head more.
-Furthermore, a helmet should not appreciably reduce your ability to hear.
+Many bikers complain that helmets reduce visibility or hearing, but studies have not supported these claims.
+Instead, studies have found that motorcyclists can compensate for any restriction in their vision by simply turning their heads more.
+Furthermore, a helmet should not significantly reduce your hearing.

 New York also requires that you have a motorcycle license before you can operate a bike.
 Given the statistics mentioned above, this requirement is also sensible.
 With over 40 percent of those killed in bicycle accidents lacking a license, this requirement should hopefully save lives.

-Motorcyclists should also think about what they can do to make their bikes stand out while on the road.
+Motorcyclists should also consider how they can make their bikes stand out on the road.
 Many motorists complain that dark motorcycles blend in with the road or with other vehicles on the highway, so they can’t see them.
 It is therefore not surprising if drivers crash directly into you.

 To increase your visibility, you can: